 06Choosing the Best Drill Features for Your Project

 As with all power tools, the right hammer drill should be well balanced and feel good in your hands, so it's important to try several different models before deciding.
-When it comes to features, look for to a few key characteristics to find the right fit for the work you do most often:
+When it comes to features, look for a few key characteristics to find the right fit for the work you do most often.

 Corded vs. Cordless